zweitag/zwen-react/docs/introduction.md

 }
 ```

 The reducer realized that it needs to change its state, but how do we reflect this in our UI?
-Easy, add a selector that returns exactly what we need:
+Easy, add a selector that returns exactly what we need.
+Be carful to always pass in the complete state object.
+That way you only have make changes to the selector if you choose to refactor the state structure.
 ```
 // => reducers/ui/menu.js
 export const getIsMenuOpen = state => state.ui.menu;